Teoscar Hernández Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Marlins' 4.28 team ERA ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs allowed (74 total, 1.1 per game).

+- Perez makes the start for the Marlins, his seventh of the season.
+He is 3-1 with a 2.17 ERA and 30 strikeouts through 29 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Kansas City Royals, the righty threw five innings, giving up one earned run while surrendering two hits.
+- In his most recent appearance on Saturday, the righty tossed five innings against the Chicago White Sox, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.